ankitects/anki-manual/src/editing.md

 The `</>` button allows editing the underlying HTML of a field.

+Anki 2.1.45+ supports adjusting sticky fields directly from the editing screen.
-Anki 2.1.45+ supports Sticky Fields natively.
-If you click on the pin icon on the right of a field , Anki will not clear out this field's content after a note is added.
+If you click on the pin icon on the right of a field, Anki will not clear out the field's content after a note is added.
 If you find yourself entering the same content into multiple notes, you may find this useful.
-Sticky fields can be toggled on/off from the editing screen.
+On previous Anki versions, sticky fields were toggled from the Fields screen.

 Most of the buttons have shortcut keys.
 You can hover the mouse cursor over a button to see its shortcut.